kanitvural/aws-data-science-data-engineering-mlops-infra/README.md

 ## ✈️ What Does This Project Do?

-This platform **predicts flight departure delays** using an XGBoost machine learning model and displays real-time predictions on a modern web dashboard.
+This platform **predicts flight departure delays** using an XGBoost machine learning model and provides **interactive insights via a Multi-Agent LLM chatbot**, all displayed on a modern web dashboard.
 Users can:

 - 📊 View live flight delay predictions
 - 💬 Ask statistical questions via an intelligent chatbot